MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

    ![support template](./media/bttn-button-flows/bttn-select-template.png)

+### Authorize Microsoft Flow to connect to your bttn

 1. Provide your credentials for the services that your selected template requires.

    The **Use Bttn to call technical support for meeting room** template uses the bttn and the Office 365 Outlook services.
 The **Continue** button becomes enabled after you sign into both services.

      ![credentials](./media/bttn-button-flows/bttn-provide-credentials.png)

-1. Be sure to authorize Microsoft Flow to access to bttn when you sign into the bttn service.
+1. Be sure to authorize Microsoft Flow to use your bttns when you sign into the bttn service.

+   This step is crtical.
+If you don't authorize Microsoft Flow to use your bttns, you will not be able to see, or connect to your bttns from Microsoft Flow.

      ![authorize](./media/bttn-button-flows/authorize-bttn.png)

-1. Select **Continue** after you've provided credentials to sign into the services your flow uses.
+1. Select **Continue** after you've signed into the services your flow uses.

      ![Continue](./media/bttn-button-flows/continue.png)

+### Select the bttn that triggers the flow

 1. Select the **bttn ID** box, and then select the bttn you want to use from the **When a bttn is pressed** card.